checkout/frames-ios/README.md

 We would like to point out the great benefits that we think 4.0.0 brings to our SDK, like:
 - compliance with financial regulations as you would not handle any sensitive card information directly
-- customisable UI focussed on enabling your users to seamlesly transition through the payment flow
+- customisable UI focussed on enabling your users to seamlessly transition through the payment flow

-If you do decide to migrate from Checkout to Frames, a standard migration won't really work, the flow is very different.
+If you do decide to migrate from any version prior to 4, a standard migration won't really work, as the flow is very different.
 Our suggestion would be:
 - remove usage of Checkout module (this may help you remove screens and a lot of code supporting them)
 - [Get started](#Get-started)